Constantin Mille: PSDMR episode and deputy

 In 1893, Mille joined the newly created PSDMR and stood among its most radical members, calling for immediate social reform.
 He was to be expelled from the group two years later, due to his purchase of Adevărul (known then as Adevĕrul), which was considered bourgeois in tone.
-During the same period, Adevărul became involved in a heated debate with the literary magazine Vieaţa, after publishing an article in irreverent tone which referred to the writer and editor Alexandru Vlahuţă as "a scoundrel".
-From that moment on, Vieaţa repeatedly issued unflattering reviews of works by socialist authors, and chronicled Mille's poetry under the derisive title "Pliviri" ("Weedings").
+During the same period, Adevărul became involved in a heated debate with the literary magazine Vieața, after publishing an article in irreverent tone which referred to the writer and editor Alexandru Vlahuță as "a scoundrel".
+From that moment on, Vieața repeatedly issued unflattering reviews of works by socialist authors, and chronicled Mille's poetry under the derisive title "Pliviri" ("Weedings").

-Taking over as editor-in-chief following Alexandru Beldiman's death in 1898, he led the paper into opposition to the PNL cabinet of Dimitrie Sturdza, who he argued had betrayed the generoşi in his party by endorsing reactionary policies.
-During the elections of 1899, the newspaper, through its correspondent Ioan Bacalbaşa, investigated alleged violence by government forces in Slatina.
+Taking over as editor-in-chief following Alexandru Beldiman's death in 1898, he led the paper into opposition to the PNL cabinet of Dimitrie Sturdza, who he argued had betrayed the generoși in his party by endorsing reactionary policies.
+During the elections of 1899, the newspaper, through its correspondent Ioan Bacalbașa, investigated alleged violence by government forces in Slatina.
 At the time, Mille was proposed as an independent candidate for Teleorman County, running for the Third Electoral College (that of peasants), and came to serve a mandate in the Chamber of Deputies.
 He was again elected during the 1907 suffrage.

-In December, following the arrival to power of Gheorghe Cantacuzino and the Conservative Party, Adevărul investigated and denounced the practices of a French firm who had failed to respect its obligations involving public works in Constanţa (see Hallier Affair).
-Their campaign culminated in the intervention of low-ranking police forces, who assaulted Mille and Bacalbaşa — while recovering, they were visited by the PNL's Ion I. C. Brătianu, who expressed his sympathy.
+In December, following the arrival to power of Gheorghe Cantacuzino and the Conservative Party, Adevărul investigated and denounced the practices of a French firm who had failed to respect its obligations involving public works in Constanța (see Hallier Affair).
+Their campaign culminated in the intervention of low-ranking police forces, who assaulted Mille and Bacalbașa — while recovering, they were visited by the PNL's Ion I. C. Brătianu, who expressed his sympathy.

 Also in 1899, the PSDMR disbanded, when a scandal was caused by the presence of socialist clubs in the countryside — of them, the PNL's Minister of the Interior Mihail Pherekyde claimed had been fermenting agitation, an accusation which met with protests from Mille and his Adevărul.
 In parallel, Munca's legacy was taken over in 1902 by Christian Rakovsky's România Muncitoare, which was more radical in tone and hosted contributions by Mille.
 As deputy, he unsuccessfully promoted universal suffrage, and notably called for the reduction of tariffs on products of strict necessity to peasants.